-From a deployment perspective, donning the HDEMG sleeves required only minor skin preparation and typically took several minutes.
-Recalibration was performed opportunistically when online performance degraded (median two times per day), most often due to sleeve shift.
+\subsubsubsection{Subjective Results} From a deployment perspective, donning the HDEMG sleeves required only minor skin preparation and typically took several minutes.
+Recalibration was performed opportunistically when online performance decreased (median two times per day), most often due to sleeve shift.
 No safety-critical collisions occurred.

 We evaluated usability and workload using the System Usability Scale (SUS) and a modified 7-point NASA-TLX survey, respectively (Fig.~\ref{fig:sus-and-workload}).
-SUS scores remained above the average usability threshold (68) on all but one day and exceeded the threshold for good usability on most days~\citep{bangor2008empirical}.
+The SUS scores remained above the average usability threshold (68) on all days except one and exceeded the good usability threshold on most days~\citep{bangor2008empirical}.
 Both SUS and NASA-TLX exhibited favorable trends over repeated use, with increasing perceived usability and decreasing workload across days (Figs.~10–11).
-By the final study day, shared autonomy achieved lower task times with comparable workload and higher usability than pure teleoperation, indicating reduced burden without added subjective cost.
+By the final day of study, shared autonomy achieved shorter task times with comparable workload and higher usability than pure teleoperation, indicating a reduced burden without added subjective cost.